-- Run ads with special discounts and offers like free shipping, 15% off your first order, and information about flash sales—“only 24 hours left!”
-These messages create urgency while simultaneously offering incentive for users to convert.
+- Running ads with special discounts and offers like free shipping, 15% off your first order, and information about flash sales—“only 24 hours left!”
+These messages create urgency while simultaneously offering incentives for users to convert.
 Who doesn’t love saving a little money, after all?

 - Running carefully targeted ads that focus on specific use cases of the product that users have expressed interested in.
 You can do this by using Custom Audiences from your site to show users products they’d been viewing.

 The battle isn’t won just because a customer converted for the first time.
 Because the acquisition cost of a new customer is much higher than retaining old customers, you want to keep new customers engaged.

 In this stage of the sales funnel, customers (hopefully) trust you more, so you should use content to drive further purchases with a higher purchase value, and encourage referrals.